Possible Causes of Alzheimer’s

 Tau is a protein in Alzheimer's that accumulates into tangles within nerve cells in the brain, causing massive dysfunction and ultimately cell death.
 These tangles are a hallmark of Alzheimer's and other related disorders.
 Since these tangles are so closely associated with nerve cell death, restoring the normal condition of tau protein is an important target for new drug development.

-ApoE (apolipoproteinE) is the most significant genetic risk factor for late-onset Alzheimer's.
-A certain type of ApoE – the ApoE E4 form—increases a person's risk of developing Alzheimer's before the age of 75, by up to 20-fold.
-ADDF-funded scientists are investigating several strategies for developing drugs to modify this genetic risk.
+APOE (apolipoproteinE) is the most significant genetic risk factor for late-onset Alzheimer's.
+A certain type of APOE—the APOE4 form—increases a person's risk of developing Alzheimer's before the age of 75 by up to 20 times.
+ADDF-funded scientists are developing drugs to modify this genetic risk.
+Read more about APOE4.

-All cells need energy to maintain healthy function, and the brain is a very high “energy user.”
-As we age our brain cells use energy less efficiently.
-Decreased energy utilization is one of the earliest characteristics seen in the brains of Alzheimer's patients.
-To counteract this loss, scientists are working to develop drugs that could enhance the function of the mitochondria – known as the energy powerhouse of the cell.
+All cells need energy to maintain healthy function, and the brain is a very high energy user.
+As we age, our brain cells use energy less efficiently.
+Neuronal energy failure is one of the earliest characteristics seen in the brains of Alzheimer's patients.
+To counteract this loss, scientists are working to develop drugs that could enhance the function of the mitochondria, the energy powerhouses of cells.

 Damage to the body's blood vessel network can starve the brain of oxygen and vital nutrients needed for cells to work properly.
 Nerve cells are particularly vulnerable.
-Therefore, drug development strategies that increase blood flow or promote a healthy vascular system may prevent the nerve cell dysfunction that is seen in Alzheimer’s.
+Drug development strategies that increase blood flow or promote a healthy vascular system may help to prevent the nerve cell dysfunction that is seen in Alzheimers.